Top 10 Lowest Pendulum Scales in Yu-Gi-Oh

 You can avoid this bounce by using it as link or xyz material before the turn ends, or simply let it return to activate as a scale later.
 For her respectable battle stats, great scale, and swarming capabilities, I use Madonna in every Abyss Actor deck I craft, and she's surprisingly cheap, costing well under a single dollar!

-1. God-Eyes Phantom Dragon
+2. All-Eyes Phantom Dragon

-While he sadly doesn't carry the Odd-Eyes name (and won't qualify for supports), as a scale, God-Eyes allows a dragon pendulum monster you control to attack twice each turn, although other monsters can't swing that round.
+While he sadly doesn't carry the Odd-Eyes name (and won't qualify for supports), as a scale, All-Eyes allows a dragon pendulum monster you control to attack twice each turn, although other monsters can't swing that round.
 This works great with independent cards like Phantasma, and it entices you to keep other units in defense position (useful if your opponent counters with a card like "Drowning Mirror Force").

-You can only special summon God-Eyes by tributing all monsters you control (minimum two), with at least one being a dragon-type pendulum monster.
-A costly entrance, but once per turn, when God-Eyes battles, you can double his ATK for the rest of the turn, ravaging foes with a brutal 6000 power!
+You can only special summon All-Eyes by tributing all monsters you control (minimum two), with at least one being a dragon-type pendulum monster.
+A costly entrance, but once per turn, when All-Eyes battles, you can double his ATK for the rest of the turn, ravaging foes with a brutal 6000 power!
 Additionally, as a quick effect, he can negate one spell/trap per turn by sending a face-up spell or trap you control to the graveyard, a great way to spend unneeded pendulum scales while negating opposing cards.

 Which card do you prefer?